Dorian8013/algo/README.md

     "#              Go to https://whoer.net/ after connecting               #"
     "#        and ensure that all your traffic passes through the VPN.      #" "#                     Local DNS resolver 172.16.0.1                    #"
-    "#        The p12 and SSH keys password for new users is XXXXXXXX       #" "#        The CA key password is XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX       #" "#      Shell access: ssh -F configs/<server_ip>/ssh_config <hostname>  #"
+    "#      Shell access: ssh -F configs/<server_ip>/ssh_config <hostname>  #"
 ```